2025–26 Auburn Tigers women's basketball team

-The 2025–26 Auburn Tigers women's basketball team will represent Auburn University during the 2025–26 NCAA Division I women's basketball season.
-The Tigers, led by first-year head coach Larry Vickers, play their home games at Neville Arena and compete as members of the Southeastern Conference (SEC).
+The 2025–26 Auburn Tigers women's basketball team represented Auburn University during the 2025–26 NCAA Division I women's basketball season.
+The Tigers, led by first-year head coach Larry Vickers, played their home games at Neville Arena and compete as members of the Southeastern Conference (SEC).

 Previous season

-The Tigers finished the 2024–25 season 12–18, 3–13 SEC play to finish in a 4 way for last place in the SEC.
-As an No. 14 seed in the SEC Tournament they lost in the first round to Florida.
+The Tigers finished the 2024–25 season 12–18, 3–13 SEC play to finish in a four-way tie for last place in the SEC.
+As a No. 14 seed in the SEC Tournament, they lost in the first round to Florida.

-Auburn fired Harris on March 6, 2025, after 4 seasons and a 58–63 record.
+Auburn fired Harris on March 6, 2025, after four seasons and a 58–63 record.
 Norfolk State head coach Vickers was hired by the Tigers on March 23.